Interstate 93: New Hampshire

 A small segment was also completed from the northern end of Franconia Notch to Littleton prior to 1984, with the final stretch from Littleton to the Vermont border completed by 1984.
 This left a gap through Franconia Notch, with traffic directed along US 3 between the two sections.
-For years, debates over how to minimize environmental impact on the road through the notch prevented it being built.
+For years, debates over how to minimize the environmental impact of the road through the notch (including on the Old Man of the Mountain, which would collapse in 2003) prevented it being built.
 As a compromise the Franconia Notch Parkway, a super-two roadway with 45 mph speed limit, was completed in June 1988, replacing US 3.
 Originally, this road was not included in I-93, as it had its own exit numbers and was signed "TO I-93", though, later, the parkway was officially added to the Interstate System despite the substandard conditions and the exits renumbered.
 The parkway opened in June 1988, replacing Route 3, and grade crossings were replaced by an overpass.

 Begun in 2006 and continuing until 2021, the portion between the state border and the I-293 southern terminus was widened to eight lanes; this necessitated the rebuilding and/or relocation of several interchanges.
 An additional exit has been proposed near milemarker 13 that would include a new connector road to NH 28, effectively bypassing downtown Derry and relieving traffic along NH 102 at exit 4.
+Construction began in 2023.